ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 yourself.

 The image is functional and based on the regular Ubuntu `armhf` base, not the new Snappy Core, which means that the installation procedure for applications is the same as that for the regular desktop version, ie using `apt-get`.

 We have done what we can to optimise the build for the Raspberry Pi 2 and Raspberry Pi 3, you can comfortably use applications such as LibreOffice, which in fact is a joy to use :-) But the microSDHC I/O throughput is a bottleneck so **we recommend that you use a Class 6 or Class 10 microSDHC** card.
-If you build the image yourself we recommend you use the `f2fs` filesystem.

 **The images support the integrated Wifi on the Raspberry Pi 3, but support for the integrated Raspberry Pi 3 Bluetooth is incomplete.